keatonkraiger/Pressure_Video_Synching/README.md

 pip install -r reqs.txt
 ```

+You may also need to install FFMPEG (`conda install -c conda-forge ffmpeg`)

+## Preparation

 We recommend starting with two directories.
 First is the main data directory.
-For OM data, this should look something this:
+For OM data, this should look something like:

 ```
 Data